glowbom/mobile-orders/README.md

 ### About Glowbom

-**Glowbom** is the first no-code platform that lets you create software via chat, using just your voice.
+**Glowbom** is the first no-code platform that lets you create flutter apps via chat, using just your voice.

 ### Here's how it works...